tupilabs/speaklikeabrazilian.com/_pages/press.md

 dictionaries, machine translation tools, or perform other natural language processing work.

 The website name can be abbreviated to SLBR.
+At the moment we are serving
+{{ site.expressions.size }} expressions.

 ## Press Contacts